Stars at Noon (2022 film): Plot

 Trish is a young American journalist stranded in Nicaragua during the COVID-19 pandemic and amid a period of severe governmental instability.
 She is a travel writer whose coverage of brutal extrajudicial killings has alienated both her superiors and the ruling party; her passport has been confiscated and she is living in a flophouse paid for by a sympathetic cabinet minister.
 Trish assumes that she will be executed for her anti-government activities when the minister can no longer protect her.
 She has sex with government officials for money and basic necessities (largely unavailable due to the political crisis) while searching desperately for a way out of the country.

 One day, Trish solicits a British man named Daniel for sex in a hotel reserved for wealthy foreigners.
 Daniel introduces himself as a petrochemicals consultant, but Trish assumes that he is really an intelligence agent.
 They have passionate, tender sex, and Trish follows him the day after.
 She observes him meeting with a man she identifies as a Costa Rican police officer.
 When questioned about the meeting, Daniel is surprised to hear of the man's true identity, eventually realizing his hostile intentions after the officer chases the two through a market.

 Trish lets Daniel hide out in the flophouse.
 The Costa Rican officer quickly finds them, but he is unwilling to attack Daniel in a building protected by a governmental official.
 Trish and Daniel fall in love.
 The climax of their emotional bond occurs in a deserted nightclub, where they dance romantically as he speaks about his wife.

 Eventually, Trish is informed that the government can no longer protect her; she runs out of money and Daniel is cut off by his employer.
 Realizing that they will be killed by the Costa Rican once they leave the hotel, the two steal a car and drive towards a border.
 Along the way, they meet a man who Trish quickly realizes is a CIA agent.
 The man offers Trish safe passage to the U.S. in exchange for Daniel, but Trish refuses.
 At the border, the agent offers her the same deal, and questions how they will cross the border without Trish's passport.
 It becomes clear that the agent and the Costa Rican are colluding with the authoritarian government, while Daniel is in some way trying to destabilize it.

 Trish and Daniel trade the car to smugglers in exchange for a boat ride across the border.
 At the end of the journey, the smugglers are shot dead by unseen soldiers and Daniel is wounded.
 They make their way to an abandoned church and fall asleep.
 When they wake up, the agent and the Costa Rican, along with armed troops, have surrounded them.
 Daniel convinces Trish to abandon him, and the soldiers take him away.
 A Nicaraguan police officer and former client of Trish's returns her passport, allowing her to legally fly home.
 The agent pays her and leaves.
-Trish sits alone in another hotel.